dockstore/dockstore/faq.md

 ## How do I launch tools/workflows without internet access on compute nodes
 Some tools/workflows require Docker images to launch even if they are local entries.
 If the compute nodes do not have internet access, you can follow these steps:
 1. download the Docker image(s) on the head node which does have internet access using the `docker save -o <filename> <imagename>`
+1. Ensure that the <imagename> matches the one in the CWL or WDL descriptor
-1. place the image file(s) in a location that the compute nodes have access to
+1. place the image file(s) in a location that the compute nodes have access to (make sure there are only images in that directory)
 1. specify in the dockstore config file (default ~/.dockstore/config) the directory that contains your image(s) using `docker-images = /home/user/docker_images_directory`

 The Dockstore CLI will automatically load all Docker images in the directory specified prior to a `launch --local-entry` command